No Dogs Available

 Still have questions?

 Let us know with our contact form or by email at email@example.com.

 Yes!
 Some dogs descend from other dogs that were themselves mixed breed.
 These other dogs can give small contributions to the ancestry of your dog, so small that they are no longer recognizable as any one particular breed.
 We call this portion unresolved or “Supermutt” since it confers super powers!
 Just kidding.
 But we do think supermutts really are super!

 What are “Dogs Like Vinny?”

 “Dogs Like Vinny” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “A Black Merle Tri coated Olde English Bulldogge whose name is Vincent Santangelo.
 And his appetite for food fits it.
 He's persistent and he smells, but he's a big happy goof; so we win! @Vin_Sanity2020 on Instagram!”

 Place of Birth